shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab13_Power_Platform.md

 ## Scenario

-Dispatchers have requested more information about the customer and work order to be displayed on the schedule board.
+Dispatchers have requested more information about the customer and the work order to be displayed on the schedule board.
 You are going to customize the views used by the schedule board to achieve this.

-   >Note: The **[DeploymentId]/[DID] can be found under the environment details tab in the user name (example: `odl_user_xxxxxx.onmicrosoft.com`) **xxxxxx** is the [DeploymentID]**.

 ## Exercise 1: Gather components to customizes